Work with a purpose! Join a team with values that match your own and make a difference in the lives of people needing second chances.

 - Professional development assistance

-Job responsibilities: Substance Abuse Counselor IIs directly supervise the Substance Abuse Counselor Is.
-They perform highly complex substance abuse counseling work within Substance Abuse Felony Punishment facility (SAFPF)/In-Prison Therapeutic Community (IPTC) programs.
-Work involves planning, coordinating, and implementing substance abuse counseling activities as well as coordinating with other departments to ensure the maximum utilization of resources available for chemical dependency treatment and rehabilitation in compliance with Management & Training Corporation (MTC) and Texas Department of Criminal Justice (TDCJ) directives.
+Job responsibilities: A Substance Abuse Counselor Intern performs moderately complex substance abuse counseling work within Substance Abuse Felony Punishment Facility (SAFPF) / In-Prison Therapeutic Community (IPTC) programs.
+Work involves planning, coordinating, and implementing substance abuse counseling activities; and coordinating with other departments to ensure the maximum utilization of resources available for chemical dependency treatment and rehabilitation in compliance with Management & Training Corporation (MTC) and Texas Department of Criminal Justice (TDCJ) directives.

 - Maintain a therapeutic community (TC) within the facility working closely with correctional staff to create a living environment that is peer driven.